lugoga/masumbuko/content/resume.md

 ### Online books

+Semba M, Peter N. & I. Kimirei (2020).
+Developing packages in R. Retrieve from "https://lugoga.github.io/r-package/"

 Semba M. (2018).
 A gentle Introduction of Coding with R. https://lugoga.github.io/learning_r/

 Semba M., Silas M., Matiku P., & Chande M. (2019) Spatial distribution of *octopus* fishery in Kilwa District. https://lugoga.github.io/octopus/

 Semba M. (2018).
 Putting fishing landing sites and their instranstructure on spatial aspect.  https://lugoga.github.io/master_thesis/

+### Packages

+1. a **wior** packaged built by Masumbuko Semba and Nyamisi Peter focusing on Easy Tidy and Process Oceanographic Data.
+The packages is basically developed to help marine and freshwater scientist access a large and varied format of in-situ and satellite data in easy way.
+In fact the package has made data access in much easy way.
+The authors are trying to remove the barrier of data access and leave a space for scientists to focus in much deeper thinking of their field rather than spending several days to understand codes for a specific data download.
+The package contains several tools that allows scientist to get a wide array of datasets.
+And the funny things is that you get a tidy format result of the download, which is easy to handle in R and also to share it out of R environment.
+The tidy format is in form that many scientist familiar with Excel spreadsheet will find it handy.
+You can access this package through this link: https://github.com/lugoga/wior